jasperla/node-vcard/README.md

 node-vcard parses vCard data into nice JSON.
-It can read files from disk and then parse them with vCard.parseFile(), or the vCard data can be passed to it for direct parsing with vCard.parse().
+It can read files from disk and then parse them with vCard.parseFile(), or the vCard data can be passed to it for direct parsing with vCard.parsevCard().

 This module only does basic validation of the files, so if you have NICKNAME field (added in version 3.0) in a 2.1 file and this causes